jwfu/jekyll-now/_posts/2020-11-15-total-return-calculator.md

 ![_config.yml]({{ site.baseurl }}/images/spyTotalReturn.png)

 I couldn't to find an easy way to determine total return for arbitrary stocks, so I wrote a small tool that uses [AlphaVantage through Pandas] (https://pandas-datareader.readthedocs.io/en/latest/readers/alphavantage.html) data.

+The tool is available using `pip install gainz-jwf`.
+The code is hosted in [Github](https://github.com/jwfu/gainz).